-You can use this opportunity to solve specific and existing needs of your company beyond normal business resources, or utilise fresh thinking to approach complex and wider issues.
-Involvement with the Design Factory will provide you with critical strategic insight, moving you to the forefront of industry and gaining you greater competitive advantage.
+You can use this opportunity to solve specific and existing needs of your company beyond normal business resources or utilise fresh thinking to approach complex and wider issues.
+Involvement with the Design Factory will provide you with critical strategic insight, moving you to the forefront of the industry and gaining you a greater competitive advantage.

 A deep and wide understanding of your problem, with tested solutions for further implementation - as well as your involvement with an engaged group of students, training them for effective problem solving as leaders of tomorrow.